veracioux/website/README.md

     explicitly specified.
 So, if you want to add a new variable in `nginx.conf`, you will have to specify the variable inside `scripts/production.sh` where the `envsubst` command is invoked.

+# Static assets

+Static assets are collected by the Django backend into `/var/static_root`, because that's the easiest way (django provides the `collectstatic` command).